Uranium Dicarbide SDS

 • Inhalation

-Short term exposure: May cause lack of appetite, nausea, vomiting, diarrhea, dehydration, kidney damage, blood in the urine, jaundice, weakness, drowsiness, incoordination, twitching, sterility, blood disorders, convulsions, and shock.
+Short-term exposure: This may cause lack of appetite, nausea, vomiting, diarrhea, dehydration, kidney damage, blood in the urine, jaundice, weakness, drowsiness, incoordination, twitching, sterility, blood disorders, convulsions, and shock.
 Exposure to radioactive substances increases one’s risk of developing cancer.

 • Skin